janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 ## What Happened Since Last Week?

-We ran more experiments and we added literature to our Related Work section in the article.
-Also, the article now complies with the LaTeX submission and publication format of a conference that we are aiming to publish at.
+We ran more experiments and added literature to the article's Related Work section.
+Also, the article now complies with the LaTeX submission and publication format of a conference we aim to publish at.

-A word about LaTeX: LaTeX is an alternative to what-you-see-is-what-you-get (WYSIWYG) textprocessors such as Microsoft Word.
+**A word about LaTeX:** LaTeX is an alternative to what-you-see-is-what-you-get (WYSIWYG) text processors such as Microsoft Word.
 In LaTeX, one writes markup code similar to HTML and has to compile it to see a PDF output.
 The advantages of LaTeX are

 <ol>
   <li>that it can be used for writing projects of any scale (entire books are written in LaTeX),</li>
-  <li>it's format can be configured quickly (global format settings can be adjusted easily and are immediately reflected in the whole document),</li>
+  <li>its format can be configured quickly (global format settings can be adjusted easily and are immediately reflected in the whole document),</li>
   <li>it offers convenient literature management,</li>
   <li>it is powerful for typesetting equations,</li>
   <li>and more sophisticated typesetting features lead to nicer formatted text compared to more crudely looking Word documents.</li>